TSF – Giải pháp IT toàn diện cho doanh nghiệp SMB | HCM

 sudo apt install php8.2-ldap

-Restart web server
+Restart Apache web server:

 sudo systemctl restart apache2